Livinu/livinu.github.io/aboutme.md

 ### Awards
 In 2017, I get certified by Google as **Google Associate Android Developer** [certificate](http://bcert.me/ssnjicmh).
-I was menber of second winner in the Cisco Hachathon on Citizen Bots, in Paris [Hackathon](https://www.youtube.com/watch?v=j78mH7DHVuc)
+I was member of second winner in the Cisco Hachathon on Citizen Bots, in Paris [Hackathon](https://www.youtube.com/watch?v=j78mH7DHVuc)